-TC PipeLines, LP is a United States limited partnership with a long history of stable and growing cash distributions which has delivered value to its investors while maintaining a solid cash distribution coverage ratio.
-TC PipeLines, LP was formed by TransCanada PipeLines Limited to acquire, own and actively participate in the management of United States based natural gas pipelines and related assets.
+TC PipeLines, LP is a United States limited partnership which has delivered value to its investors while maintaining a solid cash distribution coverage ratio.
+TC PipeLines, LP was formed by TransCanada PipeLines Limited, a wholly owned subsidiary of TC Energy Corporation (TC Energy), to acquire, own and actively participate in the management of United States based natural gas pipelines and related assets.

-Through its disciplined investment philosophy, TC PipeLines, LP owns, or has interest in the following six critical FERC regulated, low-risk energy infrastructure pipelines, capable of moving 8.9 billion cubic feet per day of natural gas:
+Through its disciplined investment philosophy, TC PipeLines, LP owns, or has interest in the following eight critical FERC regulated, low-risk energy infrastructure pipelines, capable of moving 10.8 billion cubic feet per day of natural gas:

-- 70 percent of Bison, an approximate 300-mile natural gas pipeline originating from the Powder River Basin near Gillette, Wyoming connecting to the Northern Border system in Morton County, North Dakota (Bison Pipeline).
+- 100 percent of Bison, an approximate 300-mile natural gas pipeline originating from the Powder River Basin near Gillette, Wyoming connecting to the Northern Border system in Morton County, North Dakota (Bison Pipeline).
 Construction of the Bison Pipeline commenced in July 2010, and the pipeline was placed into service in January 2011.
-The remaining 30 percent is held by subsidiaries of TransCanada.

 - 100 percent of North Baja, a Delaware limited liability company formed in 2000.
 The North Baja pipeline system consists of 86 miles of pipeline extending from an interconnection with the El Paso Natural Gas Company (EPNG) pipeline near Ehrenberg, Arizona, to an interconnection with the Gasoducto Bajanorte natural gas pipeline near Ogilby, California on the Mexican border.
 North Baja has a design capacity of 500 million cubic feet per day (MMcf/d) for southbound transportation and 600 MMcf/d for northbound transportation.
 The North Baja pipeline system was initially placed into service in 2002.
 An expansion was completed in April 2008 to allow for bi-directional natural gas flow and the Yuma Lateral, from the Mexico/Arizona border to Yuma, Arizona, was completed in March 2010.